 - Avoid the hassle of handling pricing, shipping and other logistics for product sales

-- Display and detail page functionality only available to Amazon (e.g.: subscribe n save)
+- Display and detail page functionality only available to Amazon (e.g.: Subscribe and Save program)

-- Manufacturer Central inventory projection tools not available in Seller Central
+- Access to inventory projection tools not available in Seller Central

-Selling through Amazon Central Central is generally more work than selling through Amazon Vendor Central, but it also comes with greater levels of control and the potential for higher margins.
-Sellers on the Marketplace control shipping, prices and optionally fulfillment.
+Selling through Amazon Central is generally more work than selling through Amazon Vendor Central, but it also comes with greater levels of control around shipping, prices, and fulfillment – not to mention the potential for higher margins.

 - Increase Exposure – Leverage millions of unique monthly visitors to get more people to your online store.

 - Leverage Marketplace Benefits- Amazon’s Marketplace is a shopping destination that is known for reliability, ease of online shopping and selection.
-Listing on the Marketplace allows sellers to capitalize on that branding.
+Listing on the Marketplace will allow you to capitalize on that branding.

 - Find New Customers- The Amazon Marketplace is huge.
-Sellers gain exposure to new and varied shoppers through the Marketplace- many of which would never encounter your online store otherwise.
+You’ll gain exposure to new and varied shoppers through the Marketplace- many of which would never encounter your online store otherwise.